THE ASK:

 Compositing

 Shooting each puppet individually on a green screen gave me the flexibility to key and composite each puppet in After Effects so I had the most amount of control.
-In After Effects, I've been experimenting with additional color grading, lighting techniques, and putting the puppets in 3D space with depth of field.
+In After Effects, I utilized color grading, lighting techniques, and putting the puppets in 3D space with depth of field.
+My background artists animated and the background elements so all I had to do was put them in z-space and integrate the puppets with the environment.
+I also integrated the cel animations, like the shadow monsters and environmental elements.
+When needed, I used the fire and smoke to add more life to the compositions.

 Production

-I wouldn't be able to be on track without my amazing producer, Alexandera Marca.
-She has been helping me create a comprehensive production timeline, shot organization system, and physical asset management system for my puppets.
-I also created a Google Drive and external hard drive file management system with naming conventions so it would be easy to organize and share assets when collaborating with Erin.
+I wouldn't have been able to even imagine how to wrap my head around this multi-faceted project without my producer, Alexandera Marca.
+She helped me create a comprehensive production timeline, shot organization system, and physical asset management system for my puppets.
+I also created a Google Drive and external hard drive file management system with naming conventions so it would be easy to organize and share assets when collaborating with the team.

 CREDITS